In Finity

-For a while, I’d been searching for a name for this publication, but nothing seemed to fit.
-I wanted something that felt like a key—a word or phrase that could unlock the strange tension I kept encountering in my writing.
+For a while I’d been searching for a name for this publication, but nothing seemed to fit.
+I was looking for something, a word or phrase, that could unlock the strange tension I kept encountering in my writing.

-Last summer, I found myself drawn to reconciling the animate with the inanimate.
+Back in summer ‘24, I found myself drawn to reconciling the animate with the inanimate.
 This led me through the physical concepts of kinetic and potential energy, entropy (chaos) and work (order), the biological survival and reproduction, and then to the metaphysical: certainty and uncertainty, peace and suffering, the purposeful and pointless.
-Each pair seemed separate, but the more I explored, the more I saw how they intertwined.
-It was as if paradox itself was the thread weaving them together.
+Each pair seemed separate, but the more I explored the more I saw how they intertwined.
+It was as if paradox itself threaded them together.

 And so I was left wondering: What title could possibly capture this seemingly formless phenomenon that captured me?